McMarian/SLID/docs/index.md

 For Code Repository visit [Github](https://github.com/McMarian/SLID.git).

+This documentation is also available online at [https://mcmarian.github.io/SLID/](https://mcmarian.github.io/SLID/).

 ## Introduction
 SLID is a comprehensive platform designed to centralize and streamline the management of multiple social media accounts through a unified, user-friendly interface.
 The platform integrates various social media services—including Facebook, Instagram, LinkedIn, Google, YouTube, X (formerly Twitter), and TikTok—by providing seamless account linking and content synchronization functionalities.

 At its core, SLID offers AI-powered data navigation.
 This feature leverages Natural Language Processing (NLP) to allow users to intuitively query and interact with their digital data across different platforms.
 By providing a cohesive digital ecosystem, users can efficiently manage posts, connections, and interactions across multiple accounts from a single dashboard.

 Additionally, SLID functions as a digital identity management system, consolidating a user's digital presence by centralizing all connected accounts into one profile.
-This profile not only serves as a holistic representation of the user’s digital footprint but also acts as a Digital ID that securely manages authentication and synchronization between different social media platforms.
+This profile not only serves as a holistic representation of the user's digital footprint but also acts as a Digital ID that securely manages authentication and synchronization between different social media platforms.

 The system's OAuth 2.0-based authentication mechanism ensures secure linking of accounts, while it maintains synchronization of data such as posts, user profiles, and interactions across connected platforms.
 Through API integration with external platforms, SLID automates content sharing, updates, and deletion processes, offering users complete control over their social media interactions from one convenient location.